 - Violent crimes.

-During a criminal records search, usually will not learn if they has had any moving violations, like:
+During a criminal records search, usually will not learn if they have had any moving violations, like:

 - Tickets for speeding.

 - You have to be over the age of 21.

 - You have to possess a High School Diploma or GED

 - You have to be a US Citizen.